Memory System

 status: confirmed - Medium-confidence findings are added with

-status: candidate-- they need manual promotion via/sniper-memory --promote - Duplicate entries are skipped
+status: candidate-- promote them by changingstatustoconfirmedin the YAML file - Duplicate entries are skipped

 Manual Retrospectives